Direct air capture: Environmental impact

 DAC relying on amine-based absorption demands significant water input.
 It was estimated, that to capture 3.3 gigatonnes of CO_{2} a year would require 300 km3 of water, or 4% of the water used for irrigation.
 On the other hand, using sodium hydroxide needs far less water, but the substance itself is highly caustic and dangerous.
+Additionally, it is important to note that different carbon removal technologies could have their design and operational advantages, for example, while nature-based solutions are cheap, DAC plant that captures 1 MtCO2 per year using a land area of 0.4–1.5 km2 (99–371 acres) is equivalent to the CO2 capture rates of roughly 46 million trees, requiring approximately 3,098–4,647 km2 (765,494–1,148,241 acres) of land.